 The altimeter wind speed algorithm was adjusted on TOPEX data before the Jason-1 launch.
 It gives very few negative values which are set to default values in the GDR.
-The user may note that a valid SSB value is present in the product when altimeter wind speed values are set to default: this is because negative wind values enter the SSB algorithm; such a feature remain to be corrected to better tuned to clean up the wind Jason-1 data in the algorithm.
-It is no near future. also clear that the wind algorithm n should be
+The user may note that a valid SSB value is present in the product when altimeter wind speed values are set to default: this is because negative wind values enter the SSB algorithm; such a feature remain to be corrected to clean up the wind algorithm.
+It is also clear that the wind algorithm should be better tuned to Jason-1 data in the near future.